Anna Cathcart: 2016–2017: Career beginnings

+2018–present: To All the Boys franchise and XO, Kitty

-In 2017, at the age of 14, Cathcart joined the cast of the film adaption of Jenny Han's bestselling book To All the Boys I've Loved Before, in which she was to portray 11-year-old Kitty Covey, the younger sister of protagonist Lara Jean.
-In her audition, Cathcart sat cross-legged which the film crew felt made her "perfect for Kitty".
+Cathcart joined the cast of the film adaption of Jenny Han's bestselling book To All the Boys I've Loved Before, in which she was to portray 11-year-old Kitty Song-Covey, the younger sister of protagonist Lara Jean.
 The film was released in 2018 on Netflix and quickly became one of the most viewed Netflix original films.
 The film received generally favourable reviews and critics praised the actors.
 Molly Freeman of Screen Rant called Cathcart a "hilarious standout" while Charlie Salek of Joker Mag called the supporting performances "crucial".

-In November 2018, Cathcart was cast Brat web-based series Zoe Valentine in which she was to portray the eponymous character.
+In November 2018, Cathcart was cast in the Brat web-based series Zoe Valentine in which she was to portray the eponymous character.
 Cathcart had not auditioned but instead was contacted about the role.
 The first episode, which premiered on January 17, 2019, received 4.9 million views on YouTube as of November 2020.
 Cathcart described filming as being "crazy", saying "[it was] such a blur but so much fun".
 Cathcart starred as Zoe Valentine again in Brat film Spring Breakaway which was released on March 15, 2019, on YouTube.
 Zoe Valentine was later renewed for a second season.
 Cathcart reprised her role as Dizzy Tremaine in the third instalment of the Descendants franchise, Descendants 3 in 2019.